Submission Track & Session Proposals: January 8th, 2017

-In 2016 the XIII edition of I3M is held in Cyprus renovating the opportunity to have
+In 2017, the XIV Edition of I3M is held in Barcelona, Catalonia, Spain, renovating the opportunity to have

 an International Multiconference involving different Modelling & Simulation areas and providing an ideal opportunity to meet together

-in the wonderful framework of Mediterranean Sea, hosted in one of top quality Hotel of the Island.
+in the wonderful framework of Coast of Catalonia, Spain, in Mediterranean Sea, hosted in one of the most active scientifically and culturally Cities of the World;

 European Modelling & Simulation Symposium - EMSS

-therefore the Symposium is a really International meeting involving world experts in the area; EMSS last editions was held in Bergeggi
+therefore the Symposium is a really International meeting involving world experts in the area; EMSS last editions were held in Bergeggi

 Budapest, Delft (2003, 1993), Dresden (2002, 1992), Hamburg, Erlangen (1999,1995), Notthingham, Passau, Genoa, Istanbul, Ghent (1991,1990) and